cvhariharan/cvhariharan/README.md

-2647 is the index of a prime Euclid number.
+3542 is the number of ways to write 16 as an ordered sum of positive integers, where adjacent numbers are different.